 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain the four ways trauma workers are especially vulnerable to compassion fatigue.
+-Name four ways trauma workers are especially vulnerable to compassion fatigue.

--Explain three possible Mind-Sets a trauma survivor may exhibit.
+-Name three possible Mind-Sets a trauma survivor may exhibit.

--Explain the Origin of ISIS.
+-Explain what is the Origins of ISIS.

--Explain why human trafficking is an effective tool for terrorist organizations.
+-Explain why is human trafficking an effective tool for terrorist organizations.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."